 Timber Sales Volume.
-FY 14 timber sales volumes totalled 497 mmbf, 20 mmbf lower than the June Forecast.
-Given current timber sales plans and absent a new sustainable harvest calculation, sales volumes for FY 15 and future years are still estimated to total about 500 mmbf.
+DNR has sold 79 mmbf thus far this year, 16 percent of the planned 500 mmbf planned sales.
+Given current timber sales plans—and absent a new sustainable harvest calculation—sales volumes for FY 15 and future years are still estimated to total about 500 mmbf.

 Uplands and Aquatic Lands Lease (Non-Timber) Revenues.
 In addition to revenue from timber removals on state-managed lands, DNR also generates sizable revenues from managing leases on uplands and aquatic lands.

-Revenues from aquatic lands are projected to total about $30.4 million in FY 15, down slightly from the June estimate.
-Expectations for FYs 16-17 have been revised to $32 and $31 million.
+Revenues from aquatic lands are projected to total about $29.2 million in FY 15, down $1.2 million from the September estimate.
+Revenue expectations for FYs 16 and 17 have been revised to $32 and $31 million.
 Aquatic revenue changes in this forecast are largely due to changes in the expected revenue from DNR’s marketing of wildstock geoduck.

 Risks to the Forecast.
 Although significant curtailments in timber sales volumes were assumed in the June 2013 Forecast, final timber sales in each year may be further reduced due to environmental, operational, and policy issues.
 These risks remain for the November forecast.
 Additionally, the assumed sustainable harvest limit of 500 mmbf could prove too high.